» Is there a tutorial for IWitness?

 the USC Shoah Foundation—interviewed nearly 52,000 survivors and other

 witnesses of the Holocaust.
-After developing an interviewing methodology in consultation
+After developing an interviewing methodology in

 with Holocaust historians, psychologists, and experts in the field of oral history,